 This means that you can't put a require() statement inside of a loop structure and expect it to include the contents of a different file on each iteration.
 To do that, use an include() statement.

-require ('header.inc');
+require ('header.inc'); |

 If the require()ed file is called via HTTP using the fopen wrappers, and if the target server interprets the target file as PHP code, variables may be passed to the require()ed file using an URL request string as used with HTTP GET.
 This is not strictly speaking the same thing as require()ing the file and having it inherit the parent file's variable scope; the script is actually being run on the remote server and the result is then being included into the local script.

-* files and not .txt files.
+/* This example assumes that someserver is configured to parse .php * files and not .txt files.
 Also, 'works' here means that the variables

 * $varone and $vartwo are available within the require()ed file. */